TomFrost/Squiss/README.md

 ### squiss.deleteMessage(Message)
 Deletes a message.
 It's much easier to call `message.del()`, but if you need to do it right from the Squiss instance, this is how.
 Note that the message probably won't be deleted immediately -- it'll be queued for a batch delete.
 See the constructor notes for how to configure the specifics of that.

+### squiss.getQueueUrl()
+Returns a Promise that resolves with the URL of the configured queue, even if you only instantiated Squiss with a queueName.
+The correctQueueUrl setting applies to this result, if it was set.

 ### squiss.handledMessage()
 Informs Squiss that you got a message that you're not planning on deleting, so that Squiss can decrement the number of "in-flight" messages.
 It's good practice to delete every message you process, but this can be useful in case of error.
 You can also call `message.keep()` on the message itself to invoke this.

 ### squiss.start()
 Starts polling SQS for new messages.
 Each new message is handed off in the `message` event.

-### squiss.stop()
+### squiss.stop(soft=`false`)
 Hold on to your hats, this one stops the polling.
-Note that if this is called while there's an active request for new messages, the message event may still be fired afterward.
+If called with soft=`true` while there's an active request for new messages, the active request will not be aborted and the message event may still be fired afterward.

 ## Properties